urbantrout/docs/en/content-migrations.md

 To execute migrations from the terminal, go to your Craft project and run this command:

     ./craft migrate/up

+> {tip} If your Craft install is running from a Vagrant box, you will need to SSH into the box to run this command.

 To execute migrations from the Migrations utility, go to Utilities → Migrations in the Control Panel and click the “Apply new migrations” button.